capitalone/json-syntax/README.md

 #### Support for deriving from Generic

 There is experimental support for deriving from `typing.Generic`.
 An `attrs` or `dataclass` may declare itself a generic class.
-If another class invokes it as `YourGeneric[Param, Param]`, those `Param` types will be substituted into the fields during encoded.
+If another class invokes it as `YourGeneric[Param, Param]`, those `Param` types will be substituted into the fields during encoding.
 This is useful to construct parameterized container types.
 Example:

     @attr.s(auto_attribs=True)
     class Wrapper(Generic[T, M]):